odisfm/cxp-manual/docs/manual/general-action-information.md

+---
+weight: 2
+---

 # General Action Information

 The following sections provide general information that applies to various ClyphX Pro Actions.

 ## Track-based actions

 Track-based Actions, which include [Track Actions](/action-reference/track-actions) through [Clip Note Actions](/action-reference/clip-note-actions), are Actions that can be applied to Tracks and the objects they contain (such as Devices and Clips).
-If no Track is specified, these Actions will be applied to either the Track the [X-Clip](/core-concepts#x-clips) resides on or (in the case of other [X-Triggers](/core-concepts#x-triggers)) the selected Track.
+If no Track is specified, these Actions will be applied to either the Track the [X-Clip](/manual/core-concepts#x-clips) resides on or (in the case of other [X-Triggers](/manual/core-concepts#x-triggers)) the selected Track.
 You can apply these Actions to other Tracks or to ranges of Tracks as described below.

 ## Applying Actions to Specific Objects and Ranges